 Posted by ESPN.com's Tim Griffin

-STILLWATER, Okla. - It took awhile for Oklahoma quarterback Sam Bradford to get into a groove in the first half.
+STILLWATER, Okla. -- It took a little while for Oklahoma quarterback Sam Bradford to get into a groove.

 But once he did, he proved why he's one of the best quarterbacks in the country.

 Bradford directed a pair of 14-play scoring drives to finish the half, directing the Sooners to a 21-13 halftime advantage over Oklahoma State.

 The sophomore quarterback completed 8 of 11 for 82 yards on the final drive, capping it with a 4-yard dart to tight end Jermaine Gresham with 13 seconds left in the half.
 Gresham made four catches on the drive, including two acrobatic ones where he tipped the ball to himself.

 It capped a 171-yard first-half effort that upped Bradford's season passing total to 3,881 yards, a new Oklahoma single-season record.
 The previous best was Josh Heupel's 3,850 in 1999.

 Earlier, Bradford had struggled through his worst beginning of the season, misfiring on his first four passes and five of his first nine attempts in the first quarter.
 The Cowboys were mixing pass coverages as the Sooners dropped or had a hand on Bradford's first three incompletions.

 And the Sooners showed their versatility on an earlier scoring drive with a 14-play, 79-yard drive that included seven runs and seven passes.
 The Sooners overcame second-and-10, second-and-12 and second-and-18 plays in that scoring drive as it converted four third-down plays in a punishing performance that seemed to wear out the Oklahoma State defense.